RDM (lighting): Background

 DMX512 has been the standard for the control of theatrical lighting devices, including intelligent lighting fixtures, since the mid-1990s.
 DMX512, based on the RS-485 protocol commonly used in industrial control systems, was the first universal standard for the control of stage lighting equipment.

-RDM's predecessor DMX512 is a unidirectional protocol with little capacity for error reporting or automated configuration.
+DMX512 without RDM is a unidirectional protocol with little capacity for error reporting or automated configuration.
 A single cable carries one "universe" of DMX512, consisting of 512 "addresses," each of which can be assigned a value from 0 to 255.
 In the earliest applications of DMX512 networks, a control console would be connected to a rack of dimmers.
 Within the dimmer rack, a single DMX address would control the voltage level of a single dimmer from 0% to 100%.

 In more complex applications involving intelligent lighting fixtures, a DMX address is assigned to each function of a fixture, with some fixtures utilizing blocks of addresses numbering in the dozens.
 A device's identity within the network is defined by the first address of the block it occupies, akin to a static IP address.
-In a standard DMX network, each fixture must be manually configured with a starting address, and the same starting address must be separately programmed into the control console.
+In a standard DMX network without RDM, each fixture must be manually configured with a starting address, and the same starting address must be separately programmed into the control console.